-In 2014, our non-employee directors received cash compensation of \$2,000 for each required meeting of the Board attended in person, \$1,500 for each telephonic meeting of the Board in which they participated of duration of 15 minutes or longer and \$500 for each telephonic meeting of the Board in which they participated of duration of less than 15 minutes.
-In addition, in 2014, our non-employee directors received cash compensation of \$1,500 for each required meeting of any Board committee attended in person, \$1,000 for each telephonic meeting of any Board committee in which they participated of duration of 15 minutes or longer and \$500 for each telephonic meeting of any Board committee in which they participated of duration of less than 15 minutes.
+In 2014, our non-employee directors received cash compensation of \$2,000 for each required meeting of the Board attended in person, \$1,500 for each telephonic meeting of the Board in which they participated of duration of 15 minutes or longer and \$500 for each telephonic meeting of the Board in which they participated of duration, in 2014, our non-employee directors received cash compensation of \$1,500 for each required meeting of any Board committee attended in person, \$1,000 for each telephonic meeting of any Board committee in which they participated of duration of 15 minutes or longer and \$500 for each telephonic meeting of any Board committee in which they participated of duration of 15 minutes or longer and \$500 for each telephonic meeting of any Board committee in which they participated of duration of 15 minutes or longer and \$500 for each telephonic meeting of any Board committee in which they participated of duration of 15 minutes or longer and \$500 for each telephonic meeting of any Board committee in which they participated of duration of 15 minutes.
 Furthermore, Mr. Garrison, Mr. Cleaver and Ms. Ivers-Read (the latter no longer serving as a member of our Board) each received a stock option grant of 25,000 shares of our common stock, which vest on the one-year anniversary of each respective grant based on continued service.